-Our pediatric speech therapists use a variety of techniques to address speech delays, oral motor dysfunction, apraxia, and feeding and swallowing difficulties, to help your child improve articulation & fluency.
+Our pediatric speech pathologists use a variety of therapy techniques to address oral motor dysfunction, apraxia, fluency, receptive and expressive language, social pragmatics, and feeding and swallowing difficulties, to help your child improve overall communication and/or feeding development.

 A multidimensional approach that integrates the physical-sensory aspects of motor production with the cognitive-linguistic and social-emotional aspects of language to develop motor skill within the context of meaningful language interactions

 A practical therapy approach that incorporates parent-training for building language, interaction, and communication skills naturally through everyday routines and activities.
 Learn more.

 Intervention program that provides assisted movement to activate muscle contraction and increase functional strength and control of articulatory musculature for speech production

 Treatment frameworks and strategies for developing competency in both social cognitive thinking and social skills in order to respond appropriately to social information and participate in situational expectations.
 Learn more.

 Low Tech Communication Boards/Books, Auto and Step-Scanning, Eye Gaze Devices, Partner-assisted auditory or visual scanning, Switches and switch placement (single or two-switch), AAC programs on iPads and dedicated devices (Proloquo2Go, TouchChat, GoTalk), Prentke Romich Company programs (e.g., Language Acquisition through Motor Planning [LAMP]; Unity), TobiiDynavox programs (e.g., Compass, PODD), Pragmatic Organization Dynamic Display (PODD), Alternative Access products and methods